MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 The Personal Exemption is $4,400

 ### Withholding changes for Missouri
-Removed from Sequence Subtract Personal Exemptiona and Subtract Annualized Federal Tax Standard Deduction Amount for all Filing Status is $18,350 The tax table is used for all filing status
+Removed from Sequence Subtract Personal Exemption & Subtract Annualized Federal Tax Standard Deduction Amount is the following:
+HOH Filing Status is $18,350
+MAR1 Filing Status is $24,400
+MAR2 & SINGLE Filing Status is $12,200

+The tax table is used for all filing status

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |